Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 Can I transfer into an accelerated program from a traditional program?

 Yes, most accelerated programs accept transfer credits from accredited institutions.
 In fact, having existing credits can make you an ideal candidate for accelerated completion.
-Programs like SUNY Brockport’s 62-credit bachelor’s are specifically designed for students with prior college experience.
+Programs like SUNY Brockport’s 62-credit bachelor’s completion track are specifically designed for students with prior college experience.
 Be sure to request official transcripts and speak with admissions counselors about maximizing your transfer credits and prior learning assessments.

 What happens if I can’t keep up with the accelerated pace?

 Most programs have options to slow down if needed.
 You might switch from full-time to part-time enrollment, take a break between terms, or transfer to the traditional track.
-The key is communicating early with advisors if you’re struggling.
+The key is to communicate early with your advisors if you’re struggling.
 Many students find that after an adjustment period in the first term, they adapt to the pace.
 Schools want you to succeed and typically offer support services specifically for accelerated students.